 Fans of the more venomous snake varieties will enjoy the inland or western taipan (the world’s most venomous land snake), the rattlesnake, the green mambas, and other such species.

-Few bug-eyed tiny bundles of fur seek your admiration, as you can imagine.
-But I did once see baby seahorses no longer than a fingernail, and they’d give any puppy a good run for their money.
+I once saw baby seahorses no longer than a fingernail, and they’d give any puppy a good run for their money.
 Not to mention the coral breeding rack with its baby corals.

 The tropical house

-Built on to the outside of the flak tower, this multi-level walk-in enclosure has wooden walkways and rope bridges, waterfalls, ponds and tropical vegetation.
+Built on the outside of the flak tower, this multi-level walk-in enclosure has wooden walkways and rope bridges, waterfalls, ponds and tropical vegetation.

 Various water tanks house fish and turtles.
 And numerous fruit bats, brightly-coloured birds, and monkeys move freely among the visitors.
-The animals aren’t shy, so you’ll get some close encounters.
+The animals aren’t shy, so you’ll enjoy some close encounters of the zoological kind.

 The weird and the wonderful